-From the Game of Thrones set to the Queen’s Vacation Palace there are plenty of castles, lochs, and hikes to visit when you’re staying in Glasgow, so why not spend a day or ten visiting them all?
+From the Game of Thrones set to the Queen’s Vacation Palace there are plenty of castles, lochs, and hikes to visit when you’re staying in Glasgow, so why not spend a day or ten visiting each one?
+After all, there are plenty of self-catering accommodations and hotels with spa to accommodate you.
 Each of the above castles and trails gives you a unique view of Scotland, so grab a backpack and make the most of your time in Scotland by seeing as much of it as you can.

 Get Trip101 in your inbox